solidusio/solidus_stripe/README.md

 `app/views/spree/admin/payments/source_forms/existing_payment/stripe/`

-### Custom webhooks
+### Customizing Webhooks

-You can also use [Stripe webhooks](https://stripe.com/docs/webhooks) to trigger custom actions in your application.
+Solidus Stripe comes with support for a few [webhook events](https://stripe.com/docs/webhooks), to which there's a default handler.
+You can customize the behavior of those handlers by or add to their behavior by replacing or adding subscribers in the internal Solidus event bus.

+Each event will have the original Stripe name, prefixed by `stripe.`.
+For example, the `payment_intent.succeeded` event will be published as `stripe.payment_intent.succeeded`.

+Here's the list of events that are supported by default:

+        payment_intent.succeeded
+        payment_intent.payment_failed
+        payment_intent.canceled
+        charge.refunded

+#### Adding a new event handler

-First, you need to register the event you want to listen to, both [in Stripe](https://stripe.com/docs/webhooks/go-live) and in your application:
+In order to add a new handler you need to register the event you want to listen to, both [in Stripe](https://stripe.com/docs/webhooks/go-live) and in your application:

 ```ruby
 # config/initializers/solidus_stripe.rb